T-Al-D/ESP32-AsyncWebserver/README.md

 Chip where this Programm was developed/tested:

 - Chip is ESP32-S3 (QFN56) (revision v0.2)
-- Features: Wi-Fi,BLE, Embedded Flash 8MB (GD)
+- Features: Wi-Fi, BLE, Embedded Flash 8MB (GD)
 - Crystal is 40MHz

 Other Info: